 And the flavor?
 Oh boy.
 The combination of rich, sweet, and salty is absolutely to die for.

 These legendary potatoes are crisp on the outside, soft on the inside, and rich and buttery all over.
-They’re a must-have on the Christmas table!
+They’re a must-have on the Christmas table, as everyone loves potatoes!

 Just look at how gorgeous these golden baby potatoes are!